Eduardo Balaquit's disappearance was an act of financial desperation, crown alleges

 Pietz, 36, has pleaded not guilty to manslaughter in Balaquit’s disappearance and is presumed innocent.

+Amanda Sansregret, one of Pietz’s lawyers, told the jury in her closing arguments there’s a lack of evidence and Pietz should be acquitted.

+“Suspicion, which you are entitled to, is not proof beyond a reasonable doubt,” Sansregret argued.
+“Mr. Pietz cannot be convicted.
+There are other available inferences.
+The only available and just verdict is one of not guilty.”

 Balaquit’s body has never been found.
-Davidson argued it’s not an impediment to a conviction and that the only reasonable explanation to Balaquit’s disappearance is that he’s dead.
+Davidson argued it’s not an impediment to a conviction and that the only reasonable explanation for Balaquit’s disappearance is that he’s dead.

 “Eduardo Balaquit lost his life for $700,” Davidson argued.

-Davidson told jurors Balaquit disarmed the alarm using a code at Westcon at 6:05 p.m., as he’d done for the past 20 years, before Pietz, a former Westcon employee who drove a vehicle similar to one captured on surveillance video in the area and who witnesses testified was seen driving in the area prior to that, waited for Balaquit to show up to clean the business.
+Davidson told jurors Balaquit disarmed the alarm using a code at Westcon at 6:05 p.m., as he’d done for the past 20 years, before Pietz, a former Westcon employee who drove a vehicle similar to one captured on surveillance video in the area and who witnesses testified was seen driving in the area, waited for Balaquit to show up to clean the business.

 “Mr. Pietz circled and waited for his intended target,” Davidson told the court.